-Minimum time to LASIK, SmILE or variants PRK or variants return to Hyperopia < +4.00 SE: 4 weeks Hyperopia > +4.00 SE: 8 weeks Hyperopia: 6 months flight for designated Myopia < -6.00 SE: 3 months aviation personnel Myopia: 2 weeks Myopia > -6.00 SE: 6 months NOTE: Active duty applicants with normal and stable post-operative corpeal refractive
+Minimum time to return to flight for designated aviation personnel LASIK, SmILE or variants PRK or variants Hyperopia ≤ +4.00 SE: 4 weeks Hyperopia > +4.00 SE: 8 weeks Hyperopia: 6 months Myopia ≤ -6.00 SE : 3 months Myopia: 2 weeks Myopia > -6.00 SE: 6 months

 NOTE: Active duty applicants with normal and stable post-operative corneal refractive surgery who are applying for aviation programs (i.e. STA-21, UAV operator, NFO/SNFO to SNA transition, etc.), may be considered for accession into their chosen program at 3 months for operational and training requirements (vice the typical 6 month requirement).
-All pre-operative exams and operative reports, as detailed above, must be submitted to the NAMI Physical Standards Directorate (Code 53HN) as part of the initial flight physical.
+All preoperative exams and operative reports, as detailed above, must be submitted to the NAMI Physical Standards Directorate (Code 53HN) as part of the initial flight physical.